 They say that moving is one of the most stressful things you can do and most people feel so overwhelmed they don't know even where to start.
-Use this guide to make your move go a little smoother and a little easier - you'll find once you've done some organizing and planning that you'll actually have time to enjoy the upcoming changes.
+Use this guide to make your move go a little smoother and a little easier.
+You'll find once you've done some organizing and planning that you'll have time to enjoy the upcoming changes.

 01 of 10